 - track students’ ratings on the 5-point scale or have them graph it to self-monitor and assess

-In the bottom data sheet, you rate the day by 1, 2, or 3 of increasing problems.
+In the bottom behavior data collection sheet, you rate the day by 1, 2, or 3 of increasing problems.
 Then indicate if there was a meltdown that day.
 I designed it for a student who counting the behaviors in the classroom would be almost impossible and we found it to be pretty reliable.

 You can also use the scales to rate every interval (e.g., 15-minutes), activity (using the sheet on the bottom of the picture), or daily or morning and afternoon (using the one on the top).

 Included in the behavior rating scales are the two in the picture above and 5 additional ones.
 All are editable so you can create your own scales or use ones I created.